dipdup-io/aiosubstrate/README.md

 ## Contact and Support

-> ⚠️ This project is not related to the PolkaScan team!
+> ⚠️ This project is not related to the PolkaScan or JAMdotTech teams!
 Please, do not send them aiosubstrate bug reports!

-For questions, please see the [Substrate StackExchange](https://substrate.stackexchange.com/questions/tagged/python), [upstream GitHub Discussions](https://github.com/polkascan/py-substrate-interface/discussions).
+For questions, please see the [Substrate StackExchange](https://substrate.stackexchange.com/questions/tagged/python) or [Github Discussions](https://github.com/JAMdotTech/py-polkadot-sdk/discussions).

 ## License